 Even though we couldn’t stand each other, girls helping girls is priorities

-i was at work and this old man kept talking to me and i was uncomfortable bc i was trying to do my job but i didn't want to be rude & suddenly a woman came up to me needing help in a diff area so i go with her and she's like "i don't really need help i was just saving you" ❤️— anything for salchichas (@callateliam) February 8, 2018
+i was at work and this old man kept talking to me and i was uncomfortable bc i was trying to do my job but i didn't want to be rude & suddenly a woman came up to me needing help in a diff area so i go with her and she's like "i don't really need help i was just saving you" ❤️— alexandria (@callateliam) February 8, 2018

 They also had plenty of stories about men who had their back too — which added heartwarming feelings on top of heartwarming feelings.